hutcheb/ckSCADA/README.md

 * v0.3

-        *       Investigate PLC4X project to use for PLC communication.
+        *       Investigate PLC4X project to use for PLC communication

 Server Installation
 ===================================